-This part describes the key benefits of migrating to LinuxONE and the reasons to migrate to LinuxONE.
-It also outlines some of the considerations when deciding to migrate to LinuxONE.
-The part concludes with some virtualization concepts to help you to understand and compare x86 virtualization, and both KVM and IBM z/VM virtualization.
+This part describes the key benefits and the reasons to migrate to LinuxONE.
+It also describes some of the considerations when deciding to migrate to LinuxONE, and ends with some virtualization concepts to help you understand and compare x86 virtualization, and both KVM and IBM z/VM® virtualization.